 How To Make The Best Lentil Soup Recipe

-- Add the spices.
-Stir in the tomato paste, garlic, dried spices, salt and pepper.
-Cook for 2 minutes until fragrant.
+Infuse with flavor.
+Add the tomato paste, minced garlic, dried spices, salt and pepper.
+Stir and toast the spices for 1 to 2 minutes.

-- Add the lentils, diced tomatoes, and broth.
-Bring it all to a boil, reduce the heat to low, and let the soup simmer for 25 minutes.
-Keep the pot partially covered with the lid.
+Add the remaining ingredients and simmer.
+Add the lentils, diced tomatoes, and broth.
+Bring to a boil, then reduce the heat to low, partially cover with a lid, and simmer for 25 to 30 minutes.

-Whether you’re serving this soup to guests or enjoying as a meal for two, it’s always fun to perk it up a bit.
+Whether you’re serving this soup to guests or enjoying it as a family meal, it’s always fun to perk it up a bit.

-- To Store: This will keep in the fridge for up to 5 days in a sealed storage container.
+- To Store: This will keep in the fridge for up to 5 days in an airtight container.

-- To Freeze: Keep this in a freezer safe container or pour into a silicone freezing tray for pre-made servings.
-It will last for several months in the freezer.
+- To Freeze: Store this in a freezer-safe container or pour into a silicone freezing tray for pre-made servings.
+It will last for up to 3 months in the freezer.

-- For Reheating: If you’re reheating a single serving, just add it to a bowl and pop it in the microwave for a few minutes until warmed through.
-But if you’re heating up an entire batch, add it back into a pot and warm it up on the stovetop.
+- For Reheating: If you’re reheating a single serving, pop it in the microwave for a few minutes until warmed through.
+If you’re reheating an entire batch, it’s easier if you add it back to a pot and warm it up on the stovetop.